opensearch-project/documentation-website/_search-plugins/knn/api.md

 As an alternative, you can avoid this latency issue by running the k-NN plugin warmup API operation on the indexes you want to search.
 This operation loads all the native library files for all the shards (primaries and replicas) of all the indexes specified in the request into native memory.

-After the process finishes, you can start searching against the indexes with no initial latency penalties.
-The warmup API operation is idempotent, so if a segment's native library files are already loaded into memory, this operation has no impact.
-It only loads files that are not currently in memory.
+After the process is finished, you can search against the indexes without initial latency penalties.
+The warmup API operation is idempotent, so if a segment's native library files are already loaded into memory, this operation has no effect.
+It only loads files not currently stored in memory.

 #### Usage